Do intravenous bisphosphonates have advantages over the pill form?

 - Ibandronate (Boniva), infused once every three months

-- Zoledronic acid (Reclast, Zometa), infused once a year
+- Zoledronic acid (Reclast), infused once a year

 Can bisphosphonates hurt your bones?

-Long-term bisphosphonate therapy has been linked to a rare problem in which the upper thighbone cracks, but doesn't usually break completely.
+Long-term bisphosphonate therapy has been linked to a rare problem in which the upper thighbone cracks and may break.
 This injury, known as atypical femoral fracture, can cause pain in the thigh or groin that begins subtly and may gradually worsen.
-It can sometimes develop in both legs at once.

 How long should you take a bisphosphonate for osteoporosis treatment?

-Beyond five years of treatment, there's less certainty.
-There just haven't been many long-term studies done.
-One thing that is known, though, is that even if you stop taking the medication, its positive effects can persist.
-That's because after taking a bisphosphonate for a period of time, you build up the medicine in your bone.
+However, even if you stop taking the medication, its positive effects can persist.
+That's because after taking a bisphosphonate for a period of time, the medicine remains in your bone.

-Because of this lingering effect, some experts believe it's reasonable for women who are doing well on treatment — those who have not broken any bones and are maintaining bone density — to consider taking a holiday from their bisphosphonate after taking it for five years.
-But if you're at high risk of fractures or you have very low bone density, taking a break from your osteoporosis medication may not be a good idea.
+Because of this lingering effect, most experts believe it's reasonable for people who are doing well during treatment — those who have not broken any bones and are maintaining bone density — to consider taking a holiday from their bisphosphonate after taking it for five years.
+But if you're at very high risk of fractures or you have very low hipbone density, taking a break from your osteoporosis medication may not be a good idea.

-What happens if you experience a broken bone while taking an osteoporosis medication?
+What happens if you break a bone while taking an osteoporosis medication?

 Osteoporosis medications lower the chance of fracture, but they don't eliminate all risk of breaking a bone.
 If you have a fracture while on treatment, your doctor will reassess you to check for other problems that may have contributed to the broken bone.